 All God’s people are welcome at our Cathedral

 The Chapter is the governing body of the Cathedral.
 Members of the Episcopal Church in Connecticut and members of the Cathedral congregation are elected at the Annual Diocesan Convention and at the Annual Meeting of the Cathedral congregations.
 The Diocesan Bishop serves as chair.
-The Chapter meets regularly four times a year.
+The Chapter meets four times a year.

-Cathedral Congregations Committee
+Cathedral Congregation Committee

 Cathedral Finance Committee